MicrosoftDocs/bot-docs/articles/portal-configure-channels.md

 1. Sign in to the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
 2. Click **My bots**.
 3. Select the bot that you want to configure.
+4. Click the **Channels** tab.
-4. Under **Add another channel** on the bot dashboard, click **Add** next to the channel on which you want to enable your bot.
+5. Under **Add channel** on the bot dashboard, click the channel to add.
-5. Complete the configuration steps.
-After you have configured the channel, it will appear under **Channels** on the bot dashboard.

 After you've configured the channel, users on that channel can start using your bot.

+To make a bot discoverable, [connect it to the Bing channel](~/channels/channel-bing.md).
+Users will be able to find the bot using Bing search and then interact with it using the channels it is configured to support.

+To change a bot's channel configuration or to disable a channel, click the **Channels** tab and then click **Edit** next to the channel's title.

+## Publish a bot
+Some channels require the bot to be submitted for review and approval.

+* Bing: Publish from the [configuration page](~/channels/channel-bing.md).
+* Cortana: Publish from the [Cortana dashboard](https://aka.ms/cortana-publish)
+* Skype for Business: Publish from the [configuration page](~/channels/channel-skypeForBusiness.md).

+To view the status of a review, open the bot in the [developer portal](https://dev.botframework.com/) and click **Channels**.

 > [!TIP]
-> To change a bot's configuration for a channel or to disable a bot on a channel, click **Edit** within the channel's tile under **Channels**.

-## Next steps

-After you've configured your bot to run on one or more channels, you can [publish](~/portal-submit-bot-directory.md) your bot to Bot Directory.
+> If the bot is not approved, the result will link to the reason why.
+> After making the required changes, resubmit the bot for review.